mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/index.md

     sudo reboot
     ```

-    **Note:** It may take a few minutes for your node to come back online after reboot.
+    It may take a few minutes for your node to come back online after reboot.

 ### Locale requirements
 You must set the `LC_ALL` and `LANG` environment variables to `en_US.utf-8`.